If you regularly like to do some gardening, having a good set of pruning shears is a must.

 Now that we’ve looked at the five best pruning shears for your garden, let’s take a look at some common questions about pruning shears that can help you choose the right ones for your gardening requirements – and ensure that you prune correctly.

 Using pruning shears the correct way will make the pruning session much more comfortable and easier to do.
-Here’s how to use them:
+Here’s a few tips:

 – Use the handles of the shears to push them tight so that you can cut through the branch.

-- When cutting, make sure you use the correct angle.
+– When cutting, make sure you use the correct angle.
 If you have a plant that’s opposite-branching, meaning that its side branches grow in opposite directions, cut across the stem above the node.
-If it’s alternate-branching, meaning that the tree or bush’s side branches are staggered and vary throughout the branch, cut on an angle sloping away from the single bud at the node, as The Spruce reports because this drains rainwater away from the bud.
+If it’s alternate-branching, meaning that the tree or bush’s side branches are staggered and vary throughout the branch, cut on an angle sloping away from the single bud at the node.

 In addition, using scissors to prune your bushes and trees can cause them to get stuck or become damaged.